August Sabac el Cher

-August Sabac el Cher was an early Afro-German official at the court of Prussia.
+August Albrecht Sabac el Cher (1836-1885), was an early Afro-German official at the court of Prussia.

 Life

 August, though not yet named that, was given to Prince Albert of Prussia as a boy in 1843 when the Prince was in Egypt.
 He eventually became a Prussian citizen and married a white woman.

 His son Gustav Sabac el Cher became a respected soldier and an imperial bandmaster.